ricardobcl/Dotted-Version-Vectors/README.md

 must be all kept until a future reconciliation supersedes them), but now with a smaller representation, very similar to Version Vectors in size.

-Let's assume the scenario of a Distributed Key-Value Storage (Ex: Riak, Cassandra, etc), where we have clients, servers and we can write ( **PUT** ) and read ( **GET** ) values.
-We also want to track the causality information of these values, so that causally descendant values replace older values and causally concurrent values are all kept.
+Lets assume the scenario of a Distributed Key-Value Store (Ex: Riak, Cassandra, etc), where we have clients, servers and we can write ( *PUT* ) and read ( *GET* ) values.
+We also want to track the causality information of these values, so that causally descendant values replace older values and causally concurrent values are all kept (for further reconciliation).

-We can use DVVSet to keep the values and their causal history together, with support for multiple conflicting (sibling) values.
+We can use DVVSet to keep the values and their causal history together, with support for multiple conflicting values (**siblings**).
 One DVVSet has 1 value (a single sibling) if there are no conflicts.
-Otherwise, it stores all conflicting values and their relevant causal information, all in a single DVVSet.
-Thus, this data structure encapsulates the process of *tracking*, *maintaining* and *reasoning* about the values' causality.
+Otherwise, it stores all siblings and their relevant causal information in a single DVVSet.
+Thus, this data structure encapsulates the *tracking*, *maintaining* and *reasoning* about the values' causality.

 ## Why not Version Vectors (Vector Clocks)?

-First, [Version Vectors are not Vector Clocks][blog VV are not VC], both have similar structure but different semantics.
-In this context, the relevant mechanism is *Version Vectors (VV)*.
+First, [Version Vectors are not Vector Clocks][blog VV are not VC]; both have similar structure but different semantics.
+In our context, the relevant mechanism is *Version Vectors (VV)*.

 Every key/value has an associated VV and sometimes conflicts arise, because